The Palm family arrived in Papua New Guinea in January of 2010.

 The Moscas arrived in Papua New Guinea in early 2019.

 Nick Mosca is currently a professional pilot in St. Louis, Missouri.
 Lorraine was previously a high school math teacher with a Masters of Education.
-She now stays home with their three boys, Eddie (5), Zeke (3), and Titus (2); they are also expecting a baby girl in November.
+She now stays home with their three boys: Eddie, Zeke, and Titus, and daughter, Rosalyn.
 Since before Nick and Lorraine were married in 2011, they both felt a call to missions.
 Though they had served in Africa, Mexico, and Vietnam on a short term basis, the Moscas hadn’t felt called to full time overseas missions until hearing about Samaritan Aviation from Luke and Tracy Hamer in November 2017.
 Nick has been a corporate pilot/mechanic/manager in a flight department for 6 years and is also a flight instructor.
 Previously Nick was in the U.S. Army from 2003 until 2006, including a year in Iraq as an infantry team leader.

 The Moscas are excited to use their gifts to serve and share the hope of Jesus Christ!